mjbrowns/plexpost/README.md

   * **COMSKIP_*** variables.
 These must be set to match what the *Plex* container uses for its **PLEX_*** variables.
   * **TVDIR** and **MVDIR** These must point to the location in the container where the postprocessor can find your media libraries.
   * **QUEUETIMER** Set this to how many seconds should elapse between queue scans by the postprocessor.
+  * **COMCUT** Commercial Processing.
-  * **COMCUT** if set to 0 (*default*) the postprocessor will:
+    * If set to 0 (*default*) the postprocessor will:
         * Convert the recorded ts file to an mkv file with chapter marks around detected commercials.
         * Transcode the result into h.264 and put the result into the plex library with the original name but an extension of .mkv
-  If set to 1, the postprocessor will:
+    * If set to 1, the postprocessor will:
         * Convert the original .ts file to .mkv and add chapter marks.
 The resulting file will be in the plex library with an extension of .mkv-ts so that Plex doesn't see the file.
 Its there for safekeeping.
         * Cut the commercials out of the file
         * Transcode the result into h.264 and put the result into the plex library with the original name but an extension of .mkv
-  If set to -1, the postprocessor will:
+    * If set to -1, the postprocessor will:
         * Transcode the result into h.264 and put the result into the plex library with the original name but an extension of .mkv
   * **REMOVETS** If this is set to 1, it will immediately delete the .mkv-ts file!
 If set to 0 it leaves it alone
   * **TSCLEAN** Default is 1.
 If enabled, once per day the queue manager will scan the media libraries for .mkv-ts files, and if they are older than **TSDAYS** it will delete them.
 The point here is to make sure you have the original recording around for a while in case automated commercial removal makes a mess of things.
   * **MAIL** settings.
 See the examples in the docker-compose.yml.
 Fairly self explanatory and very easy to use if you have an outbound relay set up on your network, or an ISP that is permissive to their subscribers without auth.
 Basically if MAILTO is set it will send an email to alert you if anything goes wrong during post-processing.